 If you do not need these to be ketogenic/sugar-free, feel free to use any granulated sweetener such as coconut palm sugar, cane sugar, etc. and regular chocolate chips.

 - Preheat oven to 350 F.

-- Grease or line an 8×8 square pan with parchment paper.
+- Line an 8×8 square pan with parchment paper.